henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-11-synchronise-variant-inventory-quantity-with-shopify-flow.md

 The following is a way to do it using [Shopify Flow](https://help.shopify.com/en/manual/shopify-flow), on the Shopify Basic plan with no paid apps.
 It assumes you have a single inventory location.

 ![Screen recording](/images/content/2025-07-12/pendant.gif)

-*Updating inventory on one variant, reloading after several seconds, seeing a new inventory on another.*
+<p class="caption">Updating inventory on one variant, reloading after several seconds, seeing a new inventory on another.</p>

 (If there's a better/simpler way of doing it without pricy plans or apps, let me know!
 It's a big ecosystem and I'm a new arrival.)